-Before jumping to actual designing a system like Twitter, it is necessary to list down the essential features and what are requirements we’re looking to satisfy using our design.
-In this blog, we’ll be covering these features:
+Before designing a system like Twitter, it's important to identify the essential features and the requirements we want to meet with our design.
+In this article, we will cover the following features:

 Our platform’s major system components are as follows: